Facebook Pixel

 Are there exams or culminating projects for all credit course programs?

-All credit course programs will have either a culminating project or a final exam.
-There will be numerous assessments, large and small, throughout the course.
+All credit course programs have a culminating project or a final exam.
+There are also numerous assessments, large and small, throughout the course.

 How will student progress be reported?

 All students in credit courses will receive a midterm and final report card, with a numeric grade, comment, and learning skills.
 These reports will be available electronically.
-For external students, a copy of their final grades will be submitted for their Ontario Student Record (OSR), if applicable.
+For external students who go to high school in Ontario, a copy of their final grades will be submitted for their Ontario Student Record (OSR), if applicable.

 I have an Individual Education Plan (IEP) at my current school.
 Will this apply during my course with LCS Summer Academy?